A generalization of formal multiple zeta values related to multiple Eisenstein series and multiple q-zeta values: Introduction

 \section{Introduction}

 \emph{Multiple zeta values} are real numbers defined for integers $k_1\geq2,\ k_2,\ldots,k_d\geq1$ by

 We refer to the number $k_1+\dots+k_d$ as the \emph{weight} and to the number $d$ as the \emph{depth}.
 Multiple zeta values were first introduced in depth two by C. Goldbach and L. Euler more than two centuries ago.
 In recent years these values were studied intensively due to their rich structure and their occurrence in various areas of mathematics, such as number theory, algebraic geometry, knot theory, quantum field theory, and also in mathematical physics.
-A survey on achievements in the theory of multiple zeta values can be found in \cite{bgf} and \cite{zh}, and all articles related to multiple zeta values are listed in \cite{hw}. \\ The product of multiple zeta values can be expressed in two different ways, one is called the \emph{stuffle product} and comes from the definition of multiple zeta values as infinite nested sums, and the other one is called the \emph{shuffle product} and comes from the representation of multiple zeta values as iterated integrals.
+A survey on achievements in the theory of multiple zeta values can be found in \cite{bgf} and \cite{zh}, and all articles related to multiple zeta values are listed in \cite{hw}. \\ The product of multiple zeta values can be expressed in two different ways; one is called the \emph{stuffle product} and comes from the definition of multiple zeta values as infinite nested sums, and the other one is called the \emph{shuffle product} and comes from the representation of multiple zeta values as iterated integrals.
 Both products possess a description in terms of quasi-shuffle algebras (introduced in \cite{h}, \cite{hi}).
 Comparing these two product formulas together with some regularization process (given in \cite{ikz}) yields the \emph{extended double shuffle relations} among multiple zeta values.
 A main conjecture in the theory of multiple zeta values is that the extended double shuffle relations give all algebraic relations in the algebra

 This motivates to consider the algebra $\Zf$ of \emph{formal multiple zeta values} spanned by the elements $\zeta^f(k_1,\ldots,k_d)$, $k_1\geq2,k_2,\ldots,k_d\geq1$, which exactly satisfy the extended double shuffle relations.
-By construction, we have a realization of $\Zf$ into $\Z$.
+By construction, there is a realization of $\Zf$ into $\Z$.
 In other words, there is a surjective algebra morphism

 which should be an isomorphism by the previously mentioned main conjecture. \\ In his thesis (\cite{rac}), Racinet studied the algebraic structure of formal multiple zeta values by considering an affine scheme $\DMo$ represented by the quotient algebra $\Zf/(\zeta^f(2))$.
 This means, for each commutative $\QQ$-algebra $R$ with unit we have natural bijections